Fromant/eraxc/docs/steps.md

 # All steps compiler takes:
 1. detect macros and open them
-2. get and save to autoheader all the definitions of the file (or AST tree of definitions)
+2. get and save to autoheader all the definitions of the file (or precompiled IL code)
-3. analyze syntax, create AST
-4. Turn AST into IL
-5. optimize IL
+3. (optional with flags) optimize IL
-6. turn IL into asm code
+4. turn IL into asm code
-7. run asm compiler
+5. run asm compiler (currently nasm + gcc linker)

-While creating AST tree it's important to firstly come all over the global scope (including fn decls) so, we can use id that defined after the place we use it